DoraemonYu/MicroDBHelper-ExpansionPack/TransactionWrap.md

 :) **Just feel free** to use *TransactionWrap*.
 Because of library will automatically identify *TransactionWrap* as *MicroDBTransaction*.

-So firstly, all the usages with properties and methods in *TransactionWrap* is same as them in *MicroDBTransaction* ( [link](https://doraemonyu.github.io/MicroDBHelper/#transaction) ) ; Secondly, you could just pass the *TransactionWrap* instance to those methods that is define *MicroDBTransaction* type parameter without any manual conversion.
+So firstly, all the usages with properties and methods in *TransactionWrap* is same as those in *MicroDBTransaction* ( [link](https://doraemonyu.github.io/MicroDBHelper/#transaction) ) ; Secondly, you could just pass the *TransactionWrap* instance to those methods that is define *MicroDBTransaction* type parameter without any manual conversion.

 ### Different
-The **tiny** difference in code is that when begin Transaction, use *TransactionWrap.UseTransaction* instead of *MicroDBHelper.UseTransaction*. ( When you modify codes, you can do this with the bulk text replacement tool.  )
+The **tiny** difference in code is that when begin Transaction, instead of *TransactionWrap.UseTransaction* by *MicroDBHelper.UseTransaction*. ( We can change these codes smoothly with the bulk text replacement tool.  )